 Smartphone retailers – such as wireless carriers – have a huge advantage in this respect.
 The internet-connected products they sell contain advanced on-board software and sensors that can track and report behavior-based analytics.
 Equipped with insight based on actual customer interactions, smartphone retailers can stop guessing about how to improve the shopping experience they provide to customers and zero-in on tactics and strategies that will drive increased in-store engagement and more brick-and-mortar sales.

 Watch Smith Micro CTO, David Sperling, discuss the importance of in-store retail analytics in the digital-first world of commerce.

-What Are In-Store Retail Analytics and Why do They Matter?
+What are Retail Analytics and Why Do They Matter?

 In-store analytics provide smartphone retailers with behavior-based insights into customer activities within brick-and-mortar environments.
 Here is a quick sampling of the questions these insights address:

 - What on-device promotions drive the most engagement?